beef331/unity-auto-builder/ReadMe.md

 A git based Unity Build System.
 It tracks git commits and automates desktop builds and uploads off them.
 ## How To Build

 Clone the repo.
-Install [Nim](https://github.com/dom96/choosenim), then run `nimble build` inside the root directory of the cloned repo.
+Install [Nim](https://github.com/dom96/choosenim), then run `nimble install https://github.com/beef331/unity-auto-builder` inside the root directory of the cloned repo.

 Requirements:
 `libssl, git`